khanmasumraza/DEVTINDER/src/notes.md

 Explore Tinder Api
 Create a list all Api you can think of in devtinder Group multiple routes under repsective routes

+# Adding a custom domain name

+-Purchasing domain name from godaddy
+-signup on cloudfare & add a new domain name
+-change the nameservers on godaddy and point it to cloudfare -wait for sometime  till your  namservers are update ~ 15 minutes -DNS record:A devtinder.in 43.204.96.49
+-Enable SSL for website